QUESTIONS RELATING TO COURSES, ENROLLMENT & ADMISSIONS:

 Where are classes located?

 All of our courses—including Cal Poly Pomona Master’s classes—are held in Westwood Village in Los Angeles.
 The majority of Design Program courses are taught at the 1010 Westwood Blvd. classroom building.
 Larger lecture courses are offered on UCLA’s main campus.
-Other courses are held in the Main Administration Building at 10995 Le Conte Ave., the Extension Lindbrook Center at 10920 Lindbrook Drive, or the Gayley Center at 1145 Gayley Ave.
+Other courses are held in the Extension Lindbrook Center at 10920 Lindbrook Drive, or the Gayley Center at 1145 Gayley Ave.
 See the Campus Map for location details.

 How do online classes work?